MileHacker Logo

 • Dress modestly: shoulders and knees must be covered for both men and women.

-• Speak quietly and be respectful behavior inside.
+• Keep your voice down and maintain respectful behavior inside.

 • Do not touch religious icons or artifacts unless explicitly permitted.